lingeringwillx/Refpack-QFS-Resources/README.md

 [How to Compress](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/how-to-compress.md): I try to explain the compression algorithm here.

-[ModTheSims](https://modthesims.info/wiki.php?title=DBPF/Compression): Information about the compression algorithm.
-Has some mistakes.

 #### Implementations

 List of known implementations of the compression algorithm organized by language and [compression header](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/how-to-compress.md#compression-header) for easy reference.
 A lot of those are rewrites of the same code in another programming language.
 The quality varies from one implementation to another.